psu13/mutable-hakyll/posts/a-beginners-guide-to-the-pso.md

 1. Short (5-10min) - Overtures, small "suites" or excerpts from larger pieces, most modern pieces and "new" music.
 Novelty, crossover, or the odd pop music arrangement generally fall into this category as well.
 Finally, 19th century dance and background music, like your waltzes and stuff land here.

 2. Medium (10-45min) - Longer modern pieces, many earlier works named “symphony” before the 19th century symphony forms got super bloated, occasional pieces involving vocals or a chorus, longer arrangements and suites, some full ballets.
-But, the bread and butter of this category is the instrumental concerto that usually feature some internationally famous guest artist.
+But, the bread and butter of this category is the instrumental concerto.
+These usually feature some internationally famous guest artist.

     Generally concerto soloists play either violin or piano.
 There are exceptions to this (flute, clarinet, viola, cello) but it doesn't happen a lot.
 I personally find most of the concerto repertoire difficult to connect with.
 There are balance issues.
 There are structural issues.
 There is the fact that so much of the music can too easily sound like empty technical virtuosity.
 There is the fact that watching some poor woman in a giant dress shaped like a Christmas tree (the guys get to play in relatively comfortable suits.
 We all know why this is.) saw on a violin for half an hour is just tiring.
 Anyway ... that's how concertos work.

 3. Long (30min to an hour) - Full blown large scale 18th and 19th century “romantic” period works, especially the ones named symphonies.
 Also full ballets, concert performances of opera excerpts (rare), song cycles, church music.
 The big symphonies from Beethoven, Brahms, and all their buddies form the core of this repertoire and in many ways the cash cow back catalog for all orchestras everywhere for the last hundred or so years.
 Did you hear that we are in *another* Beethoven birthday year!?!